bflorentino/BxType-App/README.md

 ### How is typing speed measured?

+Typing Speed is measured in WPM (Words Per Minute).
 To measure your typing speed, it's applied the next formula:

 ```Total correct chars / (5 * Test time)```